Primary Fields of Interest

-Sergei Ovchinnikov's current research interests are in discrete mathematics and its applications in cognitive sciences.
+Sergei Ovchinnikov* (emeritus) has current research interests in discrete mathematics and its applications in cognitive sciences.

-Diane Resek* (retired) works on the development and popularisation of innovative curricula for teaching remedial mathematics.
+Diane Resek* (emerita) works on the development and popularisation of innovative curricula for teaching remedial mathematics.

-Neville Robbins's current research interests are in number theory, particularly in linear recurrences and the theory of partitions.
+Neville Robbins* has current research interests in number theory, particularly in linear recurrences and the theory of partitions.